 Dzmitry Ulasiuk is a splendid pianist, emerging on the American scene after winning over audiences in Europe with his ferocious technical skills yet quietly refined ability to coax every detail, every note, every lyrical phrase out of the keyboard.
 Dzmitry has a zest for life that transfers into musical panache.
 He has amazed audiences since 1998, performing solo recitals in Ukraine, Russia, Poland, Germany, Lithuania, Belarus, Estonia, and Croatia as well as in China, Japan, Spain, Costa Rica and the United States.
 Soft-spoken and humble, Dzmitry has a fast-growing reputation for electrifying performances, prodigious technique, and evocative interpretations particularly of Chopin, Rachmaninoff, Prokofiev, and Scriabin.

 Dzmitry was raised in an environment of classical music performance in Minsk, Belarus.
 Within one year of professional studies at the State Academy of Music, he made his solo debut with an all-Chopin program in his hometown.
 A year later, he appeared internationally in the Beethoven Festival in Bonn, Germany, performing Beethoven's Symphony #7 as arranged for piano solo by Franz Liszt.

 Mr. Ulasiuk is known for his exquisite interpretations and performances of Chopin, Rachmaninoff, Prokofiev, and Scriabin.
 His recordings have been broadcast on Belorussian, Croatian and Polish radio and television, and on NPR in the United States.
-He just recorded a new CD of Prokofiev and Rachmaninoff works that will be released by Centaur Records in April of 2019, and will be recording a second CD of all Scriabin piano music this summer.
+He has recorded a CD of Prokofiev and Rachmaninoff works released by Centaur Records in April of 2019, and will be recording a second CD of all Scriabin piano music this summer.

 After winning the Svetislav Stancic International Piano Competition in 2007, Dzmitry toured Croatia giving solo recitals and performing with orchestras such as the Croatian Radio-Television Symphony Orchestra, Zagreb Philharmonic Orchestra, and CNT Split Orchestra.
 Other highlighted performances include concerts with the National Odessa Philharmonic, the Arthur Rubinstein Symphony, Belarusian Philharmonic Orchestra, "Classic-Avantegard" Chamber Orchestra, and the Meadows Symphony in Dallas in addition to solo performances in the Shanghai Oriental Art Center in China, Saint-Petersburg Philharmonic Hall in Russia, Warsaw Philharmonic Hall in Poland, and Lisinski Concert Hall in Croatia, among others.